-Understanding the physiological and biological effects (such as bone and muscle loss, diminished immune efficiency, slower wound healing, human nutrition needs, and poorer cognitive performance, in addition to pointing out unanticipated effects of the exploration environment) can be used to design mitigation strategies for extended stays and predict responses to the Martian environment.
+Understanding the physiological and biological effects (such as bone and muscle loss, diminished immune efficiency, slower wound healing, human nutrition needs, and poorer cognitive performance, in

 Prerequisites: Sustained human presence on the moon for Investigation B.

 Investigation A: Evaluate the impact of the combined lunar environment with and without the use of countermeasures on cellular oxidative damage.